i110/ICTutorialOverlay/ICTutorialOverlayDemo/Pods/ICTutorialOverlay/README.md

 1. Add ICTutorialOverlay to your Podfile `pod 'ICTutorialOverlay'`.
 2. Install the pod(s) by running `pod install`.
-3. Include ICTutorialOverlay to your files with `#import "ICTutorialOverlay.h"`.
+3. Include ICTutorialOverlay to your files with `#import <ICTutorialOverlay/ICTutorialOverlay.h>`.

 ### Clone from Github